isomerpages/moe-tkgs/_announcements/Canteen Advertisement.md

 </p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Successful applicant and stall assistant(s)/ employee(s) operating the
-stall must attend and pass the Food Safety Course Level 1 conducted by SkillsFuture Singapore approved training providers.</p>
+<p>Successful applicant and stall assistant(s) operating the stall must attend and pass the Food Safety Course Level 1 conducted by SkillsFuture Singapore approved training providers.</p>
 </li>
 <li>
-<p>Successful applicant is required to apply for a food stall license from
-Singapore Food Agency (SFA) to operate the stall.</p>
+<p>Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA) to operate the stall.</p>
 </li>
 </ul>
 <p><em>Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant’s own expense.</em>